AardhynLavender/Tetris/README.md

 ## References

 See [CREDITS](./CREDITS.md).

+I do not claim to have created the Tetris game, nor any of the music or sfx used in this software.

 > ChatGPT 3.5 was used to aid my understanding of algorithmic concepts and design patterns while learning Rust.
 > Not for the generation of production code.